miyagi-sensei/georgia/beginners.md

 13. [j184: subtask 1-3 using simulation](https://judge.hkoi.org/task/j184) - see [Class 5 nots](https://github.com/miyagi-sensei/georgia/tree/main/class5)
 14. [j184: full solution](https://judge.hkoi.org/task/j184) - see [Class 5 nots](https://github.com/miyagi-sensei/georgia/tree/main/class5)
 15. [j212 Paint the Floor](https://judge.hkoi.org/task/j212) - see [Class 5 notes](https://github.com/miyagi-sensei/georgia/tree/main/class5)

+In the pop culture, for a while these fundamental drills are called "Wax on, wax off".
+If you want to know where it came from, right-click and download this [video](http://miyagiacademy.com/public/waxonwaxoff.mp4) and watch it.